|

 sun-part shade |

 Perennial from the Himalayas, whose main attraction is its clump of chocolaty-purple leaves steaked with green, with a tropicalesque, fleshy appearance.
 I wouldn't have guessed it was a composite, but sure enough, the flowers that appear above the foliage in fall are like a cross between groundsel and a dandelion.
-Ours is still small.
+Our specimen has managed to survive the two strongest freezes Texas has thrown at us, including the megafreeze of 2021.
+After each, it returned tentatively later in spring, but eventually regained its vigor and stature.

 |